 Normally when infusing alcohol with spices or fruit you have to wait a number of months for the best flavour.
 This is a cheat’s version, called dishwasher vodka, which if made today will be ready for drinking or gifting tomorrow!

-When Maryb tweeted a link recently about this particular infusion trick I was a bit doubtful but hey I’m always the type of person to give something a go once.
-The original link that she tweeted was about infusing vodka with chocolate bars.
+When I first heard about this particular infusion trick I was a bit doubtful but hey I’m always the type of person to give something a go once.
+The original link I saw infused vodka with chocolate bars.
 That’s a shocking waste of chocolate if you ask me and as Christmas is on the way I’ve an alternative option which adds seasonal tones to your vodka.
 However, don’t let my Winter spices be the only way to infuse your vodka in the dishwasher.
 This is perfect with skittles but make sure you use just one colour skittles so that you don’t have a muddy brown colour vodka.
 Red or green colours work particularly well here.

 The instructions are simple but follow them closely!

-- Half fill a glass bottle with a rubber stopper with vodka.
+Half fill a glass bottle with a rubber stopper with vodka.
 As the vodka is going to be spiced and we are all on a budget I would suggest a bargain tipple from your local superstore such as Lidl (disclosure as you may already know I’m a Brand Ambassador for Lidl but they’ve not asked me to mention in this post).

-- Add 3 tablespoons of demera sugar, 1 vanilla pod and 1 stick of cinnamon to the bottle.
-Note in my pictures I used 2 sticks and I found this a little bit overpowering but if you like cinnamon go right ahead.
+Add 3 tablespoons of demerara sugar, 1 vanilla pod and 1 stick of cinnamon (or cassia bark) to the bottle.
+Note, in my pictures I used 2 sticks and I found this a little bit overpowering but if you like cinnamon go right ahead.